With signs of summer and warmer weather, the need to consider factors such as water intake and dehydration become more important.

 Try to give your body a chance to acclimate to the more challenging conditions by getting outside regularly and exercising during the times when you plan to compete.

 • Warning Signs: Heat injuries can happen to everyone.
-Certainly symptoms such as feeling extremely hot, dizzy and disoriented are worth mentioning, but if anyone persons begins to lose their feet or their lunch it is time for them to stop whether they want to or not.
+Certainly, symptoms such as feeling extremely hot, dizzy and disoriented are worth mentioning, but if anyone begins to lose their feet or their lunch it is time for them to stop whether they want to or not.

-If you can manage to get into a cool, shaded place with a little air moving that is even better.
-If possible, drink cold water or sports drink until you begin to feel better.
+If you can manage to get into a cool, shaded place with a little air movement, that is even better.
+If possible, drink cold water or sports drinks until you begin to feel better.
 Do not return to exercising.

 If the person has unfortunately experienced some bout of weakness, passing out, nausea, or gets sick ... these are signs for more aggressive cooling.